MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-create-a-predictive-model-r.md

 # Quickstart: Create a predictive model using R in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-In this step, you'll learn how to train a model using R, and then save the model to a table in SQL Server.
+In this quickstart, you'll learn how to train a model using R, and then save the model to a table in SQL Server.
 The model is a simple regression model that predicts the stopping distance of a car based on speed.
 You'll use the `cars` dataset included with R, because it is small and easy to understand.

+## Prerequisites

+A previous quickstart, [Hello World in R and SQL](tutorials/rtsql-using-r-code-in-transact-sql-quickstart.md), provides information and links for setting up the R environment required for this quickstart.

 ## Create the source data